 University of Washington School of Law

 Terry Price is the Executive Director for Graduate Education at the University of Washington School of Law.
 In that role, he is responsible for the management and curriculum for J.D. and LL.M. students, and for advising current and prospective students about their academic paths.
 Terry has also taught health law courses for more than fifteen years, including Mental Health and Law, Beginning of Life: Rights and Choices, Legal Issues at the End of Life, HIV and Law, and also Family Law.
 Terry also teaches Family Law Fundamentals to the Limited License Legal Technician (LLLT) students.
 Prior to joining the law school, Terry was Senior Policy Counsel for the Washington House of Representatives Democratic Caucus, where he advised members about issues related to the House Judiciary, Public Safety and Early Learning/Children's Services committees.
 For 2017-18, Terry was the President of the QLaw (LGBT) Foundation Board of Washington and he was a 2006 Washington State Bar Association Leadership Institute Fellow.
 Terry also has a Master's in Social Work and worked as a clinical social worker in pediatric oncology and neonatology prior to entering law school.

 Access to Justice Board Staff

-Bonnie is the Access to Justice Specialist at the Washington State Bar Association (WSBA), providing staff support to the Access to Justice Board and WSBA’s Council on Public Defense.
-Bonnie brings with her over a decade of experience in project management, communications, nonprofit fundraising and administration in the nonprofit sector.
+Bonnie is the Equity and Justice Specialist at the Washington State Bar Association (WSBA), providing staff support to the Access to Justice Board and WSBA’s Council on Public Defense.
+Bonnie brings with her over a decade of experience in project management, communications, and nonprofit administration.
 Bonnie has a Masters in Public Administration from Seattle University and a B.A. from Willamette University.